Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Discussion

+Mathematically, the starlight attenuation is achromatic.
+The results in Tab.\,\ref{tab:Summary} quantify this, including scattered light overlapping and potentially coupling into the central ``nulled'' output port.
+The null depth was included under the starlight attenuation, but has very minor deviations from the starlight attenuation results due to the slight differences in system losses between the exoplanet and star.

+The attenuation retention was tested against a common issue of asymmetry.
+The tri-couplers had the gap between the center and right waveguides changed by $0.1$\,\si{\um} whilst maintaining the center and left (edge-to-edge) waveguide gap at 2\,\si{\um}.
+This is equivalent to defects in one input arm (the right waveguide).
+The tolerance analysis shows that asymmetric gaps between waveguides reduce starlight attenuation significantly in evanescent tri-couplers.
+The MMI is least affected by asymmetry but is still restricted to 40\,dB $\left(10^{-4}\right)$ by the fabrication error.

+Table\,\ref{tab:Summary} lists the bandwidth for which a $>40$\,dB null is achieved for each tri-coupler.
+This depth establishes parity between starlight and light from young Jupiter-like exoplanets.
+Parity between starlight and exoplanet light is not mandatory for detection: a deeper null increases the signal-to-noise ratio as per Eq.\,\eqref{eq:sn}, and 40\,dB is a good first step for a broadband nulling interferometer.
+Without defect, the three tri-couplers achieve $>40$\,dB attenuation over a $\geq270$\,nm bandwidth.
+Including defects, only the MMI achieves a starlight attenuation $>40$\,dB.

+The exoplanet throughput is also affected by fabrication limitations.
+Total waveguide shrinkage results in an 8\% throughput deviation for the standard tri-coupler.
+This is attributed to a shift in $L_{\pi}$ and is effectively a wavelength shift in the exoplanet throughput.
+The other tri-couplers are much more robust to shrinkage, with only a 2\% deviation for the tapered tri-coupler and an insignificant amount for the MMI.
+This is a symmetric change and won't affect the null, like the asymmetric error, and is not investigated in this paper.

 For each coupler in this paper, sensing is possible, but not for every wavelength.
 For the tapered tri-coupler, the sensing is near degenerate (0\%/° slope) most of the waveband, making sensing difficult.
 This may be because this coupler was optimized for high exoplanet throughput.
-A second tapered tri-coupler was included to prove the possibility of creating a tri-coupler without degeneracy.

 For the standard tri-coupler, the sensing response and exoplanet light are linked: the area of best sensing corresponds with the highest exoplanet throughput.
-The other tri-couplers do not corroborate this.
+The other tri-couplers do not show similar behavior.
 The MMI's link between the exoplanet light and sensing is not as clear-cut as the standard tri-coupler, and the tapered tri-coupler has the opposite relation between sensing and exoplanet throughput: moving away from a zero slope when the exoplanet light decreases from 100\%.
 From these examples, we see no clear link between sensing and exoplanet throughput, leaving the possibility for an achromatic tapered tri-coupler in exoplanet throughput and a non-degenerate slope with the correct selection of variables.